antoniocshields/linux-challenge-journal/README.md

 ## Day 1 — Get to Know Your Server: Assessment
 ### 1. Who am I?

--You are logged into a remote Linux server.
+You are logged into a remote Linux server.
 Determine the username of the account you are currently using.

--**command used:** whoami
+  **Command used:** whoami

--**Username:** root
+  **Username:** root

 ---

 ### 2. What Linux am I running?